mwiede/jsch/Readme.md

 Not much.
 Check the example code in the [examples](https://github.com/mwiede/jsch/tree/master/examples) folder.
 And there are some wiki pages, i.e. [Jsch-Configuration](https://github.com/mwiede/jsch/wiki/Jsch-Configuration) and [Jsch-Logging](https://github.com/mwiede/jsch/wiki/Jsch-Logging).

+## Versioning

+Up until `0.2.26` the versioning followed the original jsch scheme, from `2.27.0` on, we switched to [semantic versioning](https://semver.org), expressing that the library api is stable and used in production.

 ## How to you use this library as a replacement for `com.jcraft:jsch`

 Make sure, that you only have one jsch dependency on your classpath.
 For example you can check the output of `mvn dependency:tree`.